Our Delivery Zones and Fees

 1. Order anytime between Monday noon and Thursday midnight

-We prepare a selection of delicious Syrian homemade meals every week.
-Every Monday at noon the menu for the week after becomes available to order from.
-Ordering closes at Thursday midnight
+Every Monday at noon the menu for the following week becomes available on our website.
+Order by Thursday midnight

 All our meals are freshly prepared on the day of delivery.
 Order as many as you like to last you as much as possible through the week!